 Alexis completed a BA in Biological Sciences at Wellesley College and a PhD in Biological Oceanography in the Massachusetts Institute of Technology - Woods Hole Oceanographic Institution Joint Program.
 Her dissertation focused on cyst dormancy cycling and bloom initiation of Alexandrium catenella, a HAB dinoflagellate that causes paralytic shellfish poisoning.

 "Ready, Set, Bloom!
-Red Tides at Cape Cod National Seashore" is one of the 12-part webisode series Outside Science (inside parks) which focuses on science in the National Parks.
+Red Tides at Cape Cod National Seashore" (2016) is one of the 12-part webisode series Outside Science (inside parks) which focuses on science in the National Parks.
 In collaboration with Colorado State University, the National Park Service releases a new episode each month in 2016 that highlights the many ways young people are getting involved.

-Fischer, A.D., Moberg, E.A., Alexander, H.A., Brownlee, E.F., Hunter-Cevera, K.R., Pitz, K.J., Rosengard, S.Z., Sosik, H.M.
-(2014).
-Sixty Years of Sverdrup: A Retrospective of Progress in the Study of Phytoplankton Blooms.
+Fischer, A.D., Moberg, E.A., Alexander, H.A., Brownlee, E.F., Hunter-Cevera, K.R., Pitz, K.J., Rosengard, S.Z., and Sosik, H.M., 2014: Sixty Years of Sverdrup: A Retrospective of Progress in the Study of Phytoplankton Blooms.
 Oceanography, 27: 222-235.